This plant may be available to buy

 4. Pure water, rain water being by far the best.
 If possible, create a rain collection system so you will always have some on hand for your plants.
 A large bucket to collect rain off the roof is fine

 5. Good soil.
-This would be a 'pro mix' or a 'nursery mix' that has peat moss, wood chips, perlite, charcoal etc then add about 30-40% coarse sand.
+This would be a 'pro mix' or a 'nursery mix' that is based on Canadian peat moss, then added wood chips, charcoal, Perlite, or, instead of Perlite, about 30-40% coarse sand.
 Tropical plants DO NOT want (heavy) 'top soil'

 6. Fast and easy drainage.
 Water should pour through your soil and out the bottom very easily.
 Trays, saucers, at the bottom of indoor pots = murder, if trays hold "old" water over time because water becomes putrid and can rot roots from the bottom up